balenaltd/handbook/Basic-tool-setup.md

 Zoom is the main service we’re using for the company calls.
 From time to time, we may use also Hangouts, Skype or Mumble.

 Github* hosts all our public repos as well as the majority of our private repos.
 It’s also part of the developer's workflow since this is the place where all issues and tasks are hosted.

+The forums are used by our free users for support requests, and generally for discussion about the product, hack Friday projects, etc. It's required that you have an account there because eventually you'll need it for supporting users.

 Resin.io admin means the resin.io administrator dashboard.
 By having access to the admin dashboard, you have access to user’s devices, stats and additional information.
 It’s really useful when you provide customer support.